Musical Instruments

 The melody is played with the thumb alone, which nearly always plucks the strings from the same direction.
 The speed this can attain is seen in a classical work arranged for the same basic ensemble.
 The use of the left hand to “hammer on” notes seen at the outset of the performance will be discussed further below.

 In contrast to the single strings of the concert zither, the hammered dulcimer next to it in the first video has multi-string courses.
 It is sometimes played by plucking the strings directly with the fingertips (fueling debate about formal nomenclature and classification).
-This is the basic technique of another member of the zither family seen in previous posts; the qanun.
-It also has multi-string courses and the index fingers wear fingerpicks.
+This is the basic technique of another far older member of the zither family seen in previous posts; the qanun.
+It also has multi-string courses and its players wear picks on their index fingers.
 The important thing to note in the following demonstration is the single targeting of the top string in a course.

 These demos show formidable ability in the rapid unidirectional use of a single digit.
 There is an obvious (and evolutionary) parallel between the use of a thumb pick on a concert zither and on an autoharp.
 The way the two index fingers are used on the qanun maps similarly into a two-finger picking style on an autoharp.

-There is no established Irish style for its execution on the autoharp but useful guidance can be taken from other instruments in the traditional line-up.
+The five-note ornament just seen corresponds to the Irish roll discussed in an earlier post about the capacity of the autoharp for the idiomatic ornamentation of Irish dance tunes.
+There is no established Irish style for executing a roll on it but useful guidance can be taken from other instruments in the traditional line-up.
 The qanun is not on that list either but nonetheless provides a clear instantiation of this type of roll on a plucked zither.
-It is therefore worth considering whether the technique(s) of its execution can usefully be adapted to the autoharp.

-Melody has a central position in traditional Irish performance and stands comfortably alone without any of what Jo Ann Smith in the video aptly terms the “other stuff…underneath.”
+Melody has a central position in traditional Irish performance and stands comfortably alone without most of what Jo Ann Smith in the video aptly terms “other stuff…underneath.”
 However, ornamentation is a fundamental attribute of its idiomatic rendition.
-So from the performance perspective, other stuff still needs to be interwoven.
+So from the perspective of adapting the autoharp to such performance, one particular kind of other stuff does need to be interwoven.

-This is just one instance of the situation where proximal notes are plucked successively or simultaneously, permitted to sound together for a brief moment, and all but one of them is then muted by lowering a chord bar.
+This is just one instance of the situation where proximal notes are plucked successively or simultaneously, permitted to sound together for a brief moment, and all but one of them are then muted by lowering a chord bar.
 This action is generally referred to as “hammering on” and is a common autoharp technique.
-Nonetheless, I’m uncomfortable with the accepted label for it.
+Nonetheless, I’m uncomfortable with the label given to it.

-This was noted in a reader’s comment on an earlier post and this one is deliberately a miscellany to allow for the explanation.
 I first encountered the hammer-on fully 65 years ago in Pete Seeger’s book How to Play the 5-String Banjo and long since internalized the meaning he ascribed to it.
-That’s also where the term was used for the first time.

 This either causes a silent string to begin vibrating or raises the pitch of one that is already sounding, as demonstrated on the concert zither above.
 It has absolutely nothing to do with damping.
 Pete’s term took root in the fretted instrument glossary and is often paired with a left-hand method for plucking a lower note that he dubbed “pulling off.”

-Both are emulated with the same technique on the autoharp and are commonly taught on the classical guitar under the shared heading “slurs.”
+Both are emulated with the same technique on the autoharp, and are commonly taught on the classical guitar under the shared heading “slurs.”
 Earlier 5-string banjo tutors use that term specifically to designate the hammer-on and call the pull-off a “snap.”
-It is in one such definition that “hammer” made its first appearance in this context — as a noun.
+It is in one such definition that a “hammer” made its first appearance in this context.
 The 1908 edition of Dallas’ Modern School for the Five-String Banjo says the following about it.
 (This post’s banner image follows the cited text, notating the slur with a straight glissando sign.)

 THE SLUR.